 How do I get a copy of my EPC?

-You can easily find a properties EPC from the government’s register as long as you have either the properties address or the EPC certificate number.
+You can easily find a property’s EPC from the government’s register as long as you have either the property address or the EPC certificate number.

 How can I improve my EPC?